Muhannad7usam/PYTHON/API/FLASK API/World Data Explorer/readme.md

 bash
 Copy code
-python -m pip install -r requirements.txt
-# or
-python3 -m pip install -r requirements.txt
-This will install Flask, requests, matplotlib, and all other dependencies.
+python -m pip install -r requirements.txt OR python3 -m pip install -r requirements.txt This will install Flask, requests, matplotlib, and all other dependencies.

 4. How to Run the Project